6 problems to watch out for if you have solar panels

 While having solar panels can benefit both the environment and your wallet, it's crucial to be aware of potential problems that may arise.
 But with proper maintenance and care, you can continue to enjoy the benefits of renewable energy for years to come.

 Thinking of switching to solar?
-To find out how much a solar & battery system could save you on your energy bills, click the button below, answer a few quick questions, and we'll generate an estimate.
+To find out how much a solar & battery system could save you on your energy bills, answer a few quick questions below and we'll generate an estimate.

 Problems with solar panels: FAQs